Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

   ),
   caption: "Quantum gates (from left to right): Pauli-X gate, Hadamard gate, Controlled not gate, Toffoli gate" ) <quantum-gates>
-After performing a measurement on a qubit, the result is either a $0$ or a $1$.
+In quantum computing, the act of measuring a qubit yields a binary outcome: either a $0$ or a $1$.
-// TODO add reference to circuit design (reason, why these different circuits had to be created/run seperately and not measured in between)
-// TODO Erkläre wieso shots benötigt werden.
-After a measurement, the wave function collapses and the qubit remains in either the $|0 angle.r$ state (if $0$ has been measured) or in the $|1 angle.r$ state (if $1$ has been measured).
-The number of shots specifies how many times one algorithm is run on the quantum computer.
-As a result, the user receives a distribution of the different outcomes @nielsenQuantumComputationQuantum2010.

-// Current hardware (physical qubits)
+This measurement process is a critical operation that leads to the collapse of the qubit's wave function, situating it into a definitive state of either $|0\rangle$ or $|1\rangle$, depending on the measured value.
+This collapse is a direct consequence of the quantum mechanical principle of wave function collapse, where the act of measurement forces a quantum system to 'choose' a state from among the probabilities described by its wave function prior to measurement.
+Additionally, the concept of "shots" in quantum computing refers to the number of iterations a quantum algorithm is executed.
+The rationale behind multiple shots is to compile a statistical distribution of outcomes, which is instrumental in approximating the quantum state prior to measurement.
+This statistical approach is crucial due to the probabilistic nature of quantum measurements, where repeated executions help in accurately estimating the likelihood of each possible outcome, thereby providing insight into the quantum system's behavior before measurement @nielsenQuantumComputationQuantum2010.

 For building physical quantum computers, different approaches exist.
-Quantum computers built by IBM are based on superconducting qubit technology @QuantumSystemInformation.
+QCs built by IBM are based on superconducting qubit technology @QuantumSystemInformation.
 Other architectures include trapped ions, photonics and nuclear magnetic resonance @laddQuantumComputers2010.
 Current quantum chips mainly suffer from decoherence, gate errors, readout errors and crosstalk.
 For a qubit the decoherence time refers to how long the qubit can contain its information.